Iron Chef: Iron Chef Showdown

 Iron Chef Showdown was a reimagining of America that also aired on Food Network for a single season of 10 episodes from 2017 to 2018.

 Iron Chef: Quest for an Iron Legend

 Iron Chef: Quest for an Iron Legend premiered on Netflix on June 15, 2022.
-Brown and Dacascos return to their respective roles, with Brown now joined by chef Kristen Kish as co-host.
-There will be eight episodes.
+Brown and Dacascos return to their respective roles, with Brown joined by Kristen Kish as co-host.
+There are eight episodes.

 Iron Chef Israel

 Krav Sakinim

 In 2007, Krav Sakinim (קרב סכינים, Knife Fight), a show based on Iron Chef, began airing on Israel's Channel 10.
 Each episode features a different prominent Israeli chef, who competes against one of the show's featured foreign chefs.
 All Israeli winners compete against one another in the finals and the winner competes against a foreign chef for the title of season champion.
 Season 1 featured only French chef Stéphane Froidevaux, who won the season's finale, while season 2 saw the inclusion of Italian chef Alfredo Russo, meaning both Michelin star holders would have to compete against each other for a spot in the final bout.
 The show is actively hosted by actor Oded Menashe and the regular commentators are chef Yaron Kastenboim and catering company owner Ran Shmueli.
 While in season 1, the panel of judges was made up mostly of celebrities from the entertainment industry, season 2 features renowned persons from the culinary industry, such as restaurant critics and chefs.
 The competitors prepare a three-course meal, with each dish given a score of up to 10 points by each member of the panel and commentators, accumulating up to 150 points per chef (compared to 90 points in season 1, where the commentators had relatively more points to give).